Kadawunu Poronduwa (1982 film)

 Kadawunu Poronduwa is a 1982 Sinhala drama film directed by Roy de Silva and produced by his wife Sumana Amarasinghe.
 It is a remake of the first Sinhala film Kadawunu Poronduwa.
-The film stars Vijaya Kumaratunga and Sumana Amarasinghe in lead roles whereas Eddie Jayamanne, Joe Abeywickrama and Ruby de Mel in suppiortive roles.
-It also marks the film debut of comedian Sunil Hettiarachchi as well as final appearance of Eddie Jayamanne in cinema.
+The film stars Vijaya Kumaratunga and Sumana Amarasinghe in lead roles with Eddie Jayamanne, Joe Abeywickrama and Ruby de Mel in supportive roles.
+It also marks the film debut of comedian Sunil Hettiarachchi, as well as final appearance of Eddie Jayamanne in cinema.

 Reception

 The film received generally positive reviews and was the most popular film of 1982 in Sri Lanka.
 For the latter accomplishment, it was presented with a presidential award.